Wobbly start for US stocks; Pepsi cuts its profit target

 After the U.S. and Canada said they agreed to a new trade deal, the S&P 500 was on track for a big gain Monday, but those faded and the index finished with a gain of just 0.4 percent.
 Smaller companies wound up with their worst loss since late June.

-RIPPED STITCHING: Stitch Fix's revenue and active client totals fell short of Wall Street's targets, and the stock dropped 25.8 percent to $33.17.
+RIPPED STITCHING: Stitch Fix's revenue and active client totals fell short of Wall Street's targets, and the stock plummeted 31 percent $30.83.
 Stitch Fix had almost tripled since its IPO in November.

 FLAT SODA: Pepsi fell 1.2 percent to $109.42 after it said the stronger dollar will have a bigger effect on its earnings this year.
 The company is now forecasting a profit of about $5.65 per share in 2018, down from an earlier estimate of $5.70 a share.